-The Mitsubishi Pajero or Montero, depending on the market was one of the most successful SUVs in the world.
-During its era, SUVs were mainly considered off-roaders and this Mitsubishi model was particularly loved for its off-road abilities.
+The Mitsubishi Pajero or Montero, was one of the most successful SUVs in the world.
+During its era, SUVs were mainly considered off-roaders and this Mitsubishi model was particularly loved for these abilities.
 Throughout its production, the Pajero featured a solid, boxy frame, powered by a range of V6 and 4-cylinder engines with the option of shifting into 4×4 mode and a locking differential.
 While the Montero could no longer compete with smaller, fuel conservative utility productions and had to be discontinued, the Pajero lasted on, albeit with newer better features and still remains quite popular in some overseas markets.

 Mitsubishi Lancer 1600 GSR (1973-1979)